nruengener/button-pusher/README.md

 ## Components
 The robot arm used is a model of an ABB IRB 460 with stepper motors (https://www.thingiverse.com/thing:2520572 by user jackyltle, license: https://creativecommons.org/licenses/by-nc/3.0/legalcode), which is a modification of the EEZYbotARM MK2 (https://www.thingiverse.com/thing:1454048 by user daGHIZmo, license: https://creativecommons.org/licenses/by-nc/3.0/legalcode).
-The control or firmware for the arm is based on https://github.com/ftobler/robotArm (license: https://creativecommons.org/licenses/by-nc/3.0/legalcode).
+The control or firmware for the arm is partly based on https://github.com/ftobler/robotArm (license: https://creativecommons.org/licenses/by-nc/3.0/legalcode).

 A detailed list of the components used can be found in the [elaboration](Ausarbeitung.pdf) (only german version available).